Kopernicus/Kopernicus/README.md

 4.)
 As of Release-119, LandControl createColors is no longer obeyed, it is forced on to avoid another bug.
 Very few mods to my knowledge use this parameter, but a few do (JNSQ for example).
 We work around this in game now, but if you need createColor colors, turn option "EnableColorFix" to false.

 5.)
 The "collider fix" as it's called, which fixes the event in which you sink into the terrain on distant bodies, is now on by default.
 If you really need distant colliders, turn this off, but you'd best have a good reason (I can't think of any).

+6.)
+The particle system was hopelessly broken and has been since sometime past 1.10.x.
+Few mods used it, so it has been removed completely as of Release-146.

 About
 -----